benjaminvatterj/multidim_integration/README.md

 # Multidimensional Integration routines and Fixed point finder.

-This file contains to simple extensions of numerical integrations written in C.
+This file contains two simple extensions of numerical integrations written in C.
 The first is a n-dimensional quadrature integration, which extends the GSL integration routine "gsl_integration_qags".
-The following is a simple monte carlos integration.
+The following is a simple Monte Carlo integration.
 The two have matching signatures to allow for dynamically exchanging the two according the number of dimensions being used and the precision required.